hapax/hapax.github.io/assets/teaching.md

    (No calculus needed.)

-5. Extending your observation in Problem 4, explain why the paths traced by the missiles do not depend on their velocity.
+5. Extending your observation in Problem 4, explain why the paths traced by the missiles do not depend on their velocity (provided the speed profiles agree).

 6. (Bonus) Generalise your result to $n$ homing missiles on the vertices of an equilateral polygon, with $n$ sides of length $\ell$.